-A monthly book club discussing works of fiction, nonfiction, and poetry that have the Great Lakes as their setting or subject matter.
-The selection for this month is Good Seeds: A Menominee Food Memoir by Thomas Pecore Weso.
+A monthly book club discussing works of fiction, nonfiction, and poetry that have the Great Lakes as a setting or as subject matter.
+This month’s selection is Across the Great Lake by Lee Zacharias.

 “It was a huge and powerful ship with a tall, handsome pilothouse and big smoking stacks, no place for a girl, though I loved it, I cannot tell you how much I loved it.”
 In her eighty-fifth year, Fern Halvorson tells the story of a childhood journey across Lake Michigan and the secret she has kept since that ill-fated voyage.

 As his wife lies dying in the brutally cold winter of 1936, Henrik Halvorsen takes his daughter Fern away with him.
 He captains a great coal-fired vessel, the Manitou, transporting railroad cars across the icy lake.
 The five-year-old girl revels in the freedom of the ferry, making friends with a stowaway cat and a gentle young deckhand.
 The sighting of a ghost ship, though, presages danger for all aboard.